papaemmelab/cookiecutter-toil/README.md

 | lint   | Run [pylint][pylint] and [pydocstyle][pydocstyle] using the `.pylintrc` and `.pydocstylerc` files |
 | report | Run base tests and generate coverage statistics                                                   |
 | clean  | Clean a previously generated coverage report                                                      |

-## Docker and Singularity Deployment

-A `Dockerfile` example is included. if you use [singularity], a `docker2singularity` script is available.

-## Pip Installable

-Your project will be pip installable!
-Check the `setup.py` and `setup.json` for pip configurations.
-To install, run:

-    pip install --editable {your_project_dir}

-The only place where you have to define the version of your project is in the `setup.json` file.
-The `MANIFEST.in` file defines the files that should be included in the pip installation directory.

-## Contributing Features

-Your project will also come with the following contributing tools:

-- 1. `README.md` with some example sections.
-- 2. `CONTRIBUTING.md` with full steps on how to properly contribute with your project.
-- 3. `.gitignore` with well curated python ignore patterns.
-- 4. `.gitmessage` with issue types mapped to emojis!
-Like :fire: for a new feature, or :bug: for a fix.

 # Contributing To This Cookiecutter